 - National Committee for a Human Life Amendment

 - Catholic Conference of Ohio Bishops

 - National Catholic Bioethics Center

 Respect Life Coordinator

-Peter Range graduated from the University of Notre Dame with a Masters in Theology and a focus in Biblical Studies in 2009 and a Bachelor of Arts in History from John Carroll University in 2004.
-He has ministered to immigrants and migrant families in Florida, inner city youth in Cleveland, university students in Bowling Green and the homeless in Cleveland and Toledo.
+Peter Range graduated from the University of Notre Dame with a Master’s in Theology degree and a focus in Biblical Studies in 2009 and earned a Bachelor of Arts in History degree from John Carroll University in 2004.
+His ministries include serving immigrants and migrant families in Florida, inner-city youth in Cleveland, university students in Bowling Green, Ohio, and the homeless in Cleveland and Toledo.
 Peter’s passion for defending the dignity of the human person was inspired by watching his mother lovingly care for his father who has been paralyzed from the neck down for many years.
 The fifth of six children, Peter is passionate about family, service and encountering the one true God, Jesus Christ.